yo-yo-yo-jbo/uac_bypasses/README.md

 Usually UAC bypasses are logic bugs that let an attacker affect an auto-elevated program's operation or flow in a way that ultimately executes arbitrary code.
 I'd like to share a few examples I discovered in the past (all of those were reported and fixed over time):

+## DLL loading
+Some auto-elevated components (mostly auto-elevated executables, I guess) might load a DLL from paths that could be written to without being elevated.
+I will not be covering those, but those were quite prevalent in the early days of UAC bypasses, and can still be found occasionally.
+Even tools like [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) could be helpful in hunting for those!

 ### Environment variable poisoning
 The code flow in the auto-elevated `SystemSettingsAdminFlows.exe` when given the command-line argument `InstallInternalDeveloperModePackage` demonstrates this technique well: